-- 3 Chemotherapeutic Agents are defined a drug as "hazardous" based on its qualitative toxicity, - 4 including its carcinogenicity, mutagenicity, reproductive and developmental toxicity, or other - 5 acute toxicity /bleed up to severe bleeding leading to death.
-These drugs are nonselective in their - 6 action, in that they exhibit their effects in both cancerous and noncancerous cells in most organs - 7 and body tissues.
-Known effects in treated patients include hepatic and renal toxicity, cardiac - 8 toxicity, hematopoietic toxicity, pulmonary toxicity, immunotoxicity, ototoxicity, dermal toxicity, - 9 and particular injury to tissues with a rapid turnover rate.
+Chemotherapeutic Agents are "hazardous" based on their qualitative toxicity, including their carcinogenicity, mutagenicity, reproductive and developmental toxicity, or other acute toxicity /bleed up to severe bleeding leading to death.
+These drugs are nonselective in their action, in that they exhibit their effects in both cancerous and noncancerous cells in most organs and body tissues.
+Known effects in treated patients include hepatic and renal toxicity, cardiac toxicity, hematopoietic toxicity, pulmonary toxicity, immunotoxicity, ototoxicity, dermal toxicity, and particular injury to tissues with a rapid turnover rate.

-10 How to Ensure Safe Use of Chemotherapeutic Agents:
+How to Ensure Safe Use of Chemotherapeutic Agents: